will-thompson-k/deeplearning-nlp-models/notebooks/cnn/README.md

 In terms of feature engineering/ representations, a break through in this regard was employing unsupervised training to derive semantic [embeddings](../word2vec/README.md) as features
 (link is to implementation of Skipgram).
 Many paper results have shown a significant improvement in model performance when using these pre-trained representations.
-It's surprising to see that one could input these into a linear model and outperform TF-IDF in many situations.
-One downside of using embeddings in a linear model is that you need to pool across the embeddings in order to collapse the dimensionality, so a max/average pooling technique is often required.
+It's surprising to see that one could input these into a linear regression and outperform TF-IDF in many situations.
+One downside of using a linear model is that you need to pool across the embeddings in order to collapse the dimensionality, so a max/average pooling technique is often required.

-Following this logical thread, is there a way to take these embeddings and extract further information from them?
+Following this logical thread, how can we further capture the inter-dependency between words when trying to predict a target?
+Is there a way to take these embeddings and extract further information from them?
 *How can we get at automated feature extraction?*

 This is where deep learning, and in particular, convolutional neural networks (CNNs) come into play.